Aubrey O’Day Bares Cleavage And Channels Madonna In Gold ‘Virgin’ Halloween Costume

 “Aubrey out doing yourself every time.
 Love love love,” a wowed fan praised.

-At least one fan asked the singer about new music from her band Danity Kane, which formed on MTV’s third season of Making The Band in 2005.
+At least one fan asked the singer about new music from her band, Danity Kane, which formed on MTV’s third season of Making The Band in 2005.

 “Are we ever gonna get that @danitykane album?!” the follower wondered.